The Shores Resort & Spa

 I-4 east to I-95 North Exit 261.
 East on International Speedway Boulevard.
 (Route 92) 6.5 miles/ 10.4 kilometers.
 Turn left (north) on Atlantic Avenue (A1A).
 Address is 2637 South Atlantic Avenue.

 Daytona Beach International Airport – 15 minutes away from hotel, pay shuttle service available

 Orlando International Airport – Just over an hour away, pay shuttle service available

 (30 minutes or less from the hotel)

-Ocean Walk Village – Connected to the Hilton Daytona Beach Oceanfront Resort, via covered walkways, the multi-level shopping, entertainment complex provides a complete shopping, dining and entertainment center.
+Ocean Walk Village – Four miles north of The Shores, the multi-level complex provides a complete shopping, dining and entertainment center.